 Contact an Atlanta Dog Bite Attorney to schedule a free consultation

 Though the state of Georgia does not make it as easy for dog bite victims to recover as other states, the dog bite lawyers at Boling Rice, LLC are committed to helping parents of dog bite victims fully receive the compensation they deserve for their child’s injuries and related losses.
-We are on your side, so please call our office today at (770) 744-0890 for help.
+Our personal injury lawyers are on your side, so please call our office today at (770) 744-0890 for help.

 Boling Rice LLC Atlanta